Microbiology Course Specializations, Career Prospects, and Outlook

 4. Microbial Biotechnology: Applying microbial processes and genetic engineering techniques in various fields, including agriculture, medicine, and biofuel production.

-5. Virology: Investigating viruses, their structure, replication, and interactions with hosts, with a focus on viral diseases and antiviral strategies.
+5. Virology: Investigating viruses, their structure, replication, and interactions with hosts, focusing on viral diseases and antiviral strategies.

 6. Immunology: Studying the immune system and its response to microorganisms, vaccines, and immunotherapies.